rackerlabs/technical-blog/_posts/2015-10-08-wsgi-middleware-on-the-jvm.md

 land, however, we must mutate the response object.
 We're given some structure in the form of the FilterChain doFilter method and the Servlet service method, but really, these methods only exist to define an interface.
-To reconcile these two approaches, we must write a bridge which understands both specifications, and can translate between the two.
-The approach that was taken in Fireside wraps a WSGI app with a Servlet Filter which will provide a callback to the WSGI app, mutate the Servlet objects depending on the result, and then return control to the caller of the Filter.
+To reconcile these two approaches, we must write a bridge which understands both specifications and can translate between the two.
+The approach that was taken in Fireside wraps a WSGI app with a Servlet Filter, which will provide a callback to the WSGI app, mutate the Servlet objects depending on the result, and then return control to the caller of the Filter.
 To get a more complete picture, and to do so more concisely than I could here, take a look at [servlet.py](https://github.com/jythontools/fireside/blob/refactor/fireside/servlet.py)